Austen Kark

 Kark moved to the East European and Russian service in 1972.
 The following year he became Editor of the World Service.
 He advised the last governor of Rhodesia, Lord Soames, on broadcasting the 1979 election in that country.

 He became controller of engineering services in 1974.
 In 1980, he chaired the Harare government report on radio and television in Zimbabwe under Robert Mugabe.
-In 1981 he began a two-year tenure as Deputy Managing Director of External Broadcasting.
+In 1981, he began a two-year tenure as Deputy Managing Director of External Broadcasting.
 He was promoted to Managing Director in 1984, exactly 30 years after he joined the BBC.

 Kark was the man-in-the-middle of another great BBC controversy – the launching of the BBC World television service to complement its radio counterpart.
 The idea was first mooted by Kark's predecessor, Douglas Muggeridge – the nephew of the broadcaster Malcolm Muggeridge.
 Kark retired in 1986.

 Kark was a man of broad interests, especially involving southern Europe and the Commonwealth.
 He became a trustee of the Commonwealth Journalists Association in 1993.
 In retirement, he wrote Attic in Greece (1994), and The Forwarding Agent (1999), a spy thriller set in the Middle East that was praised by the crime writer PD James, an old friend.
 Most of his book was written at his home in Nauplion, a small town in the Peloponnese, where he and his wife Bawden spent much of their time.
 In London, the couple lived in Islington, in a house backing on to the Regent's Canal.
 His hobbies included real tennis, travelling and studying mosaics.
 He was a member of the Oriental Club and MCC, and was appointed CBE in 1987.

-Austen Kark died at the age of 75 in the Potters Bar rail crash, in which his wife was severely injured.
+Austen Kark died on 10 May 2002, aged 75, during the Potters Bar rail crash.